Tag: Vault Kubernetes integration

 💡 Pro Tip: Use Vault’s dynamic secrets for high-risk systems like databases and cloud services.
 This minimizes the impact of credential leaks.

 Common pitfalls when using Vault include misconfigured policies and insufficient monitoring.
 Always test your Vault setup in a staging environment before deploying to production.
-Additionally, enable audit logging to track access to secrets and identify suspicious activity.
+Also, enable audit logging to track access to secrets and identify suspicious activity.

 External Secrets: Simplifying Secrets Synchronization